Tariff Turmoil: Investing Principles in a Market Decline

 Why Investors Shouldn’t Panic:

 Historical Resilience: Historically, after every market decline, there has been a recovery.
-For instance, while the 2008 financial crisis led to significant losses, markets rebounded in the years that followed.
+For instance, while the COVID-19 pandemic in 2020 led to significant losses, markets rebounded in the months following the retreat.

 Long-Term Perspective: Stock markets tend to grow over extended periods, despite short-term fluctuations.
 An investor with a long-term horizon is more likely to see positive returns, even if they invest just before a downturn.